portlandcodeschool/jsi/syllabus.md

 **Grievances Procedure**

 Students who observe or experience any behavior on the part of instructors, staff, or students at Portland Code School that does not meet the school's Code of Conduct should take action.
 If you experience or perceive a problem, attempt to work it out on your own, if possible, but do not hesitate to bring it privately to the attention of your instructor.
-If this is unsatisfactory, bring it to the attention of the school Director (Cris Kelly) or Assistant Director (Shawna Scott).
+If this is unsatisfactory, bring it to the attention of the school Director (Cris Kelly) or Head Instructor (Al Zimmerman).

 ## Additional Expectations